-If Saint Jean de Luz is on your way while you’re driving to the Spanish Basque Country, it’s worth to have a look around.
+If Saint Jean de Luz is on your way while you’re driving to the Spanish Basque Country, it’s worth having a look around the lovely town.

 The history of Saint Jean de Luz starts back in the 15th century, and the town had its “Golden Age” in the 17th century.
 Buildings from that time remain in the now busy town centre.

 Don’t miss enjoying a short walk on the Promenade.
 Make a detour to the Saint Baptiste Church.
 In this typical church from the French Basque Country, the French King Louis XIV married the King of Spain’s daughter, ending the long-lasting conflict between the two countries.